RoyH11/RoyH11/README.md

 My name is **Roy Huang**, and I am an **AI/ML Engineer** and **Full-Stack Developer** with a well-rounded background spanning hardware, software, data science, mathematics, and AI/ML research.

-> 💼 I am currently working as a **Research Assistant** at the UT Southwestern Medical Center, focusing on developing **Deep Learning** solutions for early diagnosis of retinal diseases.
+> 💼 I worked as a **Research Assistant** at the UT Southwestern Medical Center and the University of Iowa, focusing on developing **Deep Learning** solutions for early diagnosis of retinal diseases.

 > 📜 I am **Fully Bilingual** in English and Chinese;